 In my last two columns, I reported on classmates who were killed or died as a result of serving in the Vietnam War.
 I also reported on the efforts of several classmates in establishing the Vietnam Memorial Plaque and an endowment fund.
-As of October 2014, contributions f in a connected...
+As of October 2014, contributions stories that keep you connected...